 I also need His perspective to be able to imagine my future without this “lost” piece.
-If the piece was a significant part of your life and they took up a lot of space, it can take a while to imagine life without them.
+If the piece/person was a significant part of your life and they took up a lot of space, it can take a while to imagine life without them.
 Most things take time and practice.
 Living without something takes time and practice.
 So does living with something else.
 There’s always an adjustment.
 Give yourself time & space to adjust.
 God always finds a way to give us a view of our future.
 And it’s always good.

 Eventually, you’ll be able to look Him in the eye with confidence that you made it through and you can leave the last place/person with a blessing instead of a mountain of regret if there were wounds, and expectancy and peace if there weren’t.

 Transitioning well means we process the last season.
 We acknowledge and respect The End before charging ahead with all the loose ends dangling.
 We sort through the memories and feelings and get God’s perspective.
 We hold a memory and decide what to keep and what to discard.
 We don’t take the trash into the future.
 We forgive and heal.
 We don’t take on new identity statements for ourselves or God based on someone else’s flawed or offended perspective.
 We trust that what’s in front is good.
 We let go.